khenriks/mp3fs/README.md

 -----------------------------

-**Suse** does not provide proprietary formats like AAC and H264, thus the distribution FFmpeg is crippled. mp3fs will not be able to encode to H264 and AAC.
+**Suse** does not provide proprietary formats like AAC and H264, thus the distribution FFmpeg is crippled. ffmpegfs will not be able to encode to H264 and AAC.
 End of story.
 See https://en.opensuse.org/Restricted_formats.